apache/spark/docs/sql-ref-syntax-aux-show-table.md

   </dd>
   <dt><code><em>PARTITION(partition_spec)</em></code></dt>
   <dd>
     Specifies partition column and its value which is exists in the table.
-With this user cannot use regular expression for table name.
+Note that a table regex cannot be used with a partition specification..
   </dd>
 </dl>
 ### Examples